AndreaFontolan/Info-Orbs-Clockfaces/README.md

 # Info-Orbs-Clockfaces
-these are clockfaces for the awesome Info-Orbs by brettdottech.
+these are clock-faces for the awesome Info-Orbs by brettdottech.

 https://github.com/brettdottech/info-orbs